Tenant Rights and Obligations (NSW)

 Starting a tenancy

-When leasing a property the landlord must give to the tenant:
+At the start of a residential lease, a landlord must give the tenant:

 - a Tenancy Agreement